What information is needed to make a claim?

 To claim for either employee or third-party injuries, some of the things you’ll need to send over to your insurer include:

-- Photos: To get a full picture of the situation, you’ll need to provide details of the injury sustained and what happened along with photos or video of the injuries and scene.
-For more complex injuries valued at over £1,000, medical evidence will usually be obtained by the injured party
+• Photos: To get a full picture of the situation, you’ll need to provide details of the injury and what happened.
+This will need to be documented with photos or videos of the injuries and scene.
+For more complex injuries valued at over £1,000, medical evidence will usually be needed from the injured party

-- Beauticians: If the injury has occurred because of a beauty treatment, you’ll need to confirm whether patch tests were undertaken without issue
+• Beauticians: If the injury has happened because of a beauty treatment, you’ll need to confirm whether patch tests were done without issue, and when

-It’s important to note that in the early stages of any sort of legal claim, not to enter into conversations around liability.
+In the early stages of any sort of legal claim, it’s important that you don’ot to enter into conversations around liability.
+Essentially, don’t admit fault.

 What's needed for employee legal action claims?